goexle/peanutEncryption/README.md

 So each time you switch back to the app you will have to enter your password again and the key will be generated to decrypt your data.

 # Privacy
-AT NOW TIME WILL YOUR DATA BE UPLOADED TO THE INTERNET OR USED FOR ANYTHING ELSE!
+AT NO TIME WILL YOUR DATA BE UPLOADED TO THE INTERNET OR USED FOR ANYTHING ELSE!
 Your data is stored encrypted on your device and will stay on your device.

 # LICENSE
-The project is provided under the terms of the MIT license (opensource.org/licenses/MIT).
+The project is provided under the terms of the Apache License 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
 You may obtain a copy of the source files at https://github.com/goexle/peanutEncryption.